Pranav-Karra-3301/FloridaSOS/README.md

 6. [Setup and Deployment](#setup-and-deployment)
 7. [Using as a Template](#using-as-a-template)

-## Introduction
+## 🌟 Introduction

 This repository contains a comprehensive Hurricane Warning Dashboard, designed to provide real-time information and resources during hurricane emergencies.
-Built with Next.js and utilizing various data sources, this dashboard offers a centralized platform for emergency information, news updates, and local resource mapping.
+Built with Next.js and utilizing various data sources, this dashboard offers a centralized platform for emergency information, news updates, and local resource mapping. **This project serves as a powerful template that can be quickly adapted and deployed, enabling the creation of an all-in-one emergency dashboard capable of serving millions of people within minutes of a crisis.**

-## Repository Structure
+## 🚧 Repository Structure

 ```
 /